 - Not be able to wait their turn

-Without treatment, these issues can be exacerbated.
-In the case of adults, undiagnosed ADHD may be the cause of underachievement and many other issues.
+Without treatment, these issues can be even worse.
+In the case of adults, undiagnosed ADHD may be the cause of underachievement and many other problems.
 Of course, symptoms in adults may appear different.
 For example, instead of hyperactivity, adults may exhibit restlessness.

 Typically, treatment includes a combination of behavioral therapy and medication.
 The key is that medication to treat ADHD is not administered without medical supervision and is accompanied by therapies that help the afflicted person learn to modify their behavior.
-Medication is not given in isolation.
+Medicine shouldn’t be given in isolation.

 Adderall and Ritalin

 The two drugs commonly prescribed for ADHD are Ritalin and Adderall.
 Both of these may also be prescribed for narcolepsy.
-What seems counterintuitive is that both Ritalin and Adderall are stimulants, yet they decrease hyperactivity and impulsive behavior in those suffering from ADHD and help them concentrate on tasks.
+What seems counterintuitive is that both Ritalin and Adderall are stimulants, yet they decrease hyperactivity and impulsive behavior in those with ADHD and help them concentrate on tasks.

 Of these two drugs, Ritalin has been around longer.
 Ritalin is the brand name for the nervous system stimulant methylphenidate.
 It affects the activity of both dopamine and norepinephrine in the brain.

 Dopamine is known as the pleasure chemical.
-It’s a neurotransmitter that is often released during activities such as eating delicious food or having sex.
+It’s a neurotransmitter that is often released by the brain during activities such as eating food or having sex.
 In addition to inducing feelings of pleasure, it also affects movement and attention span.
 Norepinephrine is also known as adrenaline.
 It is a stimulant that can cause a fight-or-flight response.

 Ritalin is a dopamine reuptake blocker.
 That means that when you take it, your brain’s neurons are blocked from reabsorbing the chemical.
-Because this can wreak havoc upon brain function, medical doctors will generally start patients on the lowest possible dose and only gradually increase the quantity.
+Because this can wreak havoc upon brain function, medical doctors will generally start patients on the lowest possible dose and gradually increase the quantity when necessary.

-For those who suffer from ADHD, Ritalin can be a gamechanger.
+For those who have ADHD, Ritalin can be a gamechanger.
 It can help children (and adults) with this condition focus and be more disciplined.
 This allows for success at both school and work.